Blake Lively reacts to backlash to ‘tone deaf’ publicity for new film It Ends With Us

 After seeing interviews side-by-side, what do you think? pic.twitter.com/CsCoQ3MI1b

+However, others were eager to point out that rumours about a rift between Baldoni and Lively still abound, with many of the cast members, including Lively, not following the director on social media.

+“Yet social media will have you believe Blake Lively is the real villain,” said one critic.

-“I think that they both see her in a different light,” wrote one social media user.
+“I think that they both see her in a different light,” wrote another.
 “Blake Lively sees her as a woman that has been through hard times while Justin Baldoni sees her as a victim of domestic abuse.”

 In one interview, Lively told TNM: “I think she’s so much more than just a victim of domestic abuse.
 That’s something that happened to her, but nothing any one person did to her can define her.”